dog-face/git_commit_inflator/README.txt

  _________________________________________
-/ Tuesday is the Wednesday of the rest of \
+/ If you stand on your head, you will get \
-\ your life.                              /
+\ footprints in your hair.                /
  -----------------------------------------
         \   ^__^
          \  (oo)\_______